Breathing

 So.
 I, on my rusk diet, did not not need to chew very much.
 But chewing is necessary to the firming of the jaw muscles and the expansion of the jaw bones to accommodate the growing collection of teeth.

-Mrs Finucane removed a back tooth on one side of my jaw, and another dentist removed the corresponding tooth on the other side.
+Mrs Finucane removed a molar tooth on one side of my jaw, and another dentist removed the corresponding tooth on the other side.
 Orthodontics was not a term used in Ireland in those days, but the removal of those two teeth ended the crowding of the jaw and the remaining lower teeth remain intact and healthy to this day.
 The toothache was probably basically caused by the crowding of those new teeth trying to make space for themselves.

 Since we eat a lot of soft foods and do not eat enough tough, chewy stuff, we should practice moving our jaws as if chewing (but not clench our teeth) and/ or "tongue-chew" chewing gum (i.e. put the chewing gum on top of our tongue and chew it by pressing it, with the tongue, against the upper palate).